How to make your Yoga a Habit

 If you don’t have a particular Yoga routine set up yet, it is a good idea to have an online class ready to go.
 Some days it feels so good to be guided and it is refreshing to try different routines, lengths and Yoga variations from the comfort of your home.
 From Beginners Yoga to Yin Yoga, Meditation, Power Yoga, Yoga asanas, everything is available online now.
 My favourite resource for Yoga videos online is this site.

 This is particularly true if you’re doing your Morning Yoga as soon as you wake up.

-4- Try to fit your Yoga at the same time
+4- Try to fit your Yoga routine at the same time every day

 Probably this is one of the most important tips to make Yoga a habit.
-After a few weeks of doing at the same time, every day, your body will be adapted to the routine and will crave it, making it very easy to stick to your very own healthy yoga habit in no time.
+After a few weeks of doing at the same time, every day, your body will be adapted to the routine and will crave it, making it very easy to stick to your very own healthy yoga habit for good.

 This is a very good idea for people, like me, who work from home.
 The “I ‘ll do it later” procrastination habit can be very hard to beat.
 You fool yourself thinking that for sure you’ll do it later, since you are not leaving the house today and… you know how the story ends.